-This script automatically adjusts budgets to meet a target spend.
+This script automatically adjusts budgets to meet the target spend.
 The script can modify campaign-level budgets and shared budgets.
 By using multiple settings, it can manage all budgets for the entire account.
 We suggest you don't use this script if you are already using the Optimize Budget tool, as these two will override the changes made by each other.

 You can either create a new setting by selecting 'Create new setting' or 'Copy setting from an existing account'.
 To create a new setting, follow the steps below:

 Enter the name you want to give the setting.
-One script can have multiple settings for the same account.
-You can choose to pause and enable settings as you wish.
-For example, in one setting you can opt to adjust budgets for brand campaigns, and in another setting you can choose to adjust budgets for competitor campaigns.
+You can have multiple settings for the same script.
+For example, in one setting you can opt to adjust budgets for brand campaigns, and in another setting, you can choose to adjust budgets for competitor campaigns.

 The name of either the campaign or shared budget you want to manage automatically.
 This is a case-sensitive, exact match.